Slava/label-tool/client/src/image-processing/README.md

 After the traversal comes back to the left-most pixel of the top-most row the algorithm terminates.

 Note, that this algorithm can handle both convex and non-convex shapes.
 But it fails to traverse the holes in the shapes (like a doughnut or a bagel shape).
 For the most part this is acceptable, since the current version of the labeling app doesn't provide tools to draw such shapes in the user interface anyway.

+The idea of the traversal algorithm is taken from the first stage of the following paper:
+Potrace: a polygon-based tracing algorithm, Peter Selinger [PDF](http://potrace.sourceforge.net/potrace.pdf).

+A known algorithm named Marching Squares has a similar idea but operates on diagonal edges too: [Wikipedia](https://en.wikipedia.org/wiki/Marching_squares).